-Employee has a Service Computation Date ("SCD") of 2001, which equates to eight (8) years of experience on her CLDF, and a weighted score of two and a half (2.5) points.
-She did not receive points for D.C. residency, Veterans preference, or the ratings add for an "Exceeds Expectations" evaluation during the prior school year.
-Employee has not disputed Agency's calculation of this category.
+Employee had a Service Computation Date ("SCD") of 1995, which equated to fourteen (14) years of experience on her CLDF.
+Employee did not receive points for D.C.
+Residency, Veterans Preference, or the ratings add for an "Exceeds Expectation" evaluation during the prior school year.
+It should be noted that Employee's personnel record, provided by Agency, does not contain a performance evaluation for the prior school year.
+Even if Employee had received a ratings add for having an "Exceeds Expectations" performance evaluation, the record indicates that a re-calculation of the total score on her CLDF would not result in a different outcome.

 In reviewing the documents of record, Employee does not offer any statutes, case law, or other regulations to refute Agency's position regarding the principal's authority to utilize discretion in completing an employee's CLDF during the course of the instant RIF.
 In Washington Teachers' Union Local No. 6, Am.
 Fed'n of Teachers, AFL-CIO v.
 Bd. of Educ. of the Dist. of Columbia, 109 F.3d 774 (D.C.
 Cir.
 1997), the D.C.
-Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."18 According to the CLDF, Employee received a total score of two and a half (2.5) points after all of the factors outlined above were tallied and scored.19 The next lowest ranked Elementary Teacher in Employee's competitive level received a total of sixty (60) points on their CLDF, a score much higher than Employee's.
-Again, Employee has not proffered any evidence to suggest that a re-evaluation of her CLDF scores would result in a different outcome.20
+Court of Appeals, in evaluating several union arguments concerning a RIF, stated that "school principals have total discretion to rank their teachers" and noted that performance evaluations are "subjective and individualized in nature."
+According to the CLDF, Employee received a total score of eleven (11) points after all of the factors outlined above were tallied and scored.
+The other Counselor in Employee's competitive level received a total of ninety-one (91) points on their